kognifai/PoseidonNext-Framework/PoseidonNext-documentation/Guides/Poseidon-Next-API-Overview.md

 While all these APIs can run on different endpoints, they can be unified in a uniform way using API gateways.

-# Poseidon Next API
+# PoseidonNext API
-The Poseidon Next API aims to support the quick development of front-ent web applications by providing typical services needed by these applications.
+The PoseidonNext API aims to support the quick development of front-end web applications by providing typical services needed by these applications.

 The API is built using ASP.NET Core and is using REST conventions where applicable.